berensp/berensp.github.io/pages/apologia.md

 	- ***Sed contra:*** As Frank Turek says, "when someone plays Beethoven poorly you don't blame Beethoven; you blame the player."
 Ergo, the Church (in the words of Pope Francis) is a "hospital for sinners, not a museum of saints."
 Also, Christ himself predicted the Church would contain both wheat and weeds (Matthew 13:24-30), and warned that scandals would come (Matthew 18:7).
 The Church's survival despite human failings actually supports her divine guidance—what other human institution could withstand such corruption?
 And then on the other side, one has to admit some good: i.e., the Church as western civilization's greatest source of hospitals, universities, scientific advancement, artistic achievement, and humanitarian aid.

 [^8]: Fr.
 Jeremy Zipple, S.J., "[Remembering 'Father Lupe': A radical Jesuit, rebel armies, the CIA and a mysterious disappearance](https://www.americamagazine.org/politics-society/2023/09/20/james-carney-jesuit-revolutionary-honduras-martyr-246126)," *America Magazine*, September 20, 2023.

+What's a good argument or doubt or counterargument that I've neglected to include or that could be bolstered?